Otoshibuta, aka Japanese drop lid, is already a popular cooking term among cooking enthusiasts.

 Is An Otoshibuta Drop Lid Necessary?

-Indeed, Otoshibuta lid is the essential cooking item in Japanese cuisine, but you can use it for stewed dishes when you don’t want to make the food dry.
+Indeed, Otoshibuta lid is an essential cooking item in Japanese cuisine, but you can use it for stewed dishes when you don’t want to make the food dry.

 It Can Prevent The Ingredients From Breaking Apart